Stressful noise from neighbors

-The headphones whose ear pieces completely surround your ears are usually the best for comfort (because they don't press your ears) and sound quality (because they have the space to contain more technology).
+The headphones whose ear pieces completely surround the ears, called "over ear", are usually the best for comfort (because they don't press your ears) and sound quality (because they have the space to contain better technology).

 WiFi headphones come packaged with a base station.
 The base station has to be connected through a cable to the headphones output of a TV, portable radio, computer or standalone music player.
 The headphones themselves connect to their base station through WiFi, to receive the sound, and this wireless connection lets you move around from room to room, while the base station and the sound playing device stay in the initial room.